graphql/graphql.github.io/src/content/community/Community-Resources.md

 Download the GraphQL logo and find guidelines for its use in the [brand guidelines](/brand).

+## Community Grant Program

+The [GraphQL Foundation](/foundation) funds a [community grant program](/foundation/community-grant-program) that is administered by the [GraphQL TSC](/community/developers/#technical-governance).
+The goal of the community grant program is to provide support to individuals working on initiatives that benefit the community at large.

 ## Code of conduct

 The [GraphQL Code of Conduct](/codeofconduct/) applies both within project spaces and in public spaces when an individual is representing the project or its community.